Nick Aldis: Professional wrestling career

-Early career (2003–2008)
+Early career (2004–2008)

-After becoming proficient in swimming and tennis, Aldis began bodybuilding, which ultimately led to his training to be a professional wrestler.
-After beginning his training at the age of 16, he made his professional debut on 17 December 2004 for the British Wrestling Promotion Dropkixx Wrestling (DKW), losing to Charlie Rage.
+After beginning his training at the age of 16, Aldis made his professional debut on 17 December 2004 for the British Wrestling Promotion Dropkixx Wrestling (DKW), losing to Charlie Rage.

-Early title matches included a DAM Promotions event where he teamed up with Bash to take on the DAM Tag Team Champions Big Dave and The Bulk for the titles and he also went up against Ashe for the LDN Championship at Summit Wrestling, he would lose both matches.
+Early title matches included a DAM Promotions event where Aldis teamed up with Bash to take on the DAM Tag Team Champions Big Dave and The Bulk for the titles and he also went up against Ashe for the LDN Championship at Summit Wrestling, he would lose both matches.
 In 2007, he would face the WAW British Heavyweight Champion Brett Meadows for the title and lost.
 His last match before joining TNA was a win against Marty Scurll.
 During his time in England he wrestled primarily at All Star Wrestling and World Association of Wrestling.

 Total Nonstop Action Wrestling (2008–2015)

 Early feuds (2008–2009)

 In November 2008, Aldis signed with Total Nonstop Action Wrestling (TNA).
 On 11 December 2008 episode of Impact!, TNA started airing vignettes of Aldis' debut under the name Brutus Magnus, a modern-day gladiator.

 Aldis competed under his Brutus Magnus name and gimmick at the TNA Maximum Impact!
 Tour in Glasgow, Scotland on 22 January 2009, where he defeated Matt Morgan.
 Two days later on the last night of the tour, Magnus defeated Sheik Abdul Bashir in London at the Wembley Arena.
 On 29 January episode of Impact!, another vignette of Magnus was played and it stated that Magnus' debut would occur next week.
 He debuted on 5 February episode of Impact! as a villainous character, defeating Shark Boy with his finishing move, the Tormentum.
 After the match, he issued an open challenge to anyone on the TNA roster.
 Chris Sabin answered the open challenge at Against All Odds, which Magnus also won.
 This continued with another victory against Eric Young at Destination X.